danielhmeir/oneness/paths.md

 This text is for those who would like to expand their perception of reality.

-It is also for those who seek a connection with God, deeper understanding of Torah and deeper understanding of the mechanism and outcomes of the commandments.
+It is also for those who seek a direct connection with God, experience of the content of Torah and deeper understanding of the mechanism and outcomes of the commandments.

-The text is intentionally brief.
+The text is intentionally brief because when you do not practice, a text does not matter, when you do practice, a text is not needed.

 Intro